socheatsok78/docker-pocketbase/README.md

 ## Environment Variables

-You can customize the container by set any of the following environment variables.
+You can customize the container by setting any of the following environment variables.

 ```env
 # enable debug mode, aka. showing more detailed logs (default false)